100 Easy Trivia Questions and Answers General Knowledge Quiz

 73. What is zakah in Islam?

-Purification of wealth by giving 2.5% in charity; one of the five pillars of Islam.
+Purification of wealth by giving 2.5% to charity; is one of the five pillars of Islam.
 All Muslims who have annual savings beyond a certain amount, or live off farming, are obligated to pay zakah.

 74. Who won the 1988 Superbowl?